bsmg/beat-saber-community-wiki/faq.md

 ### Beat Drop
 [Beat Drop](https://bsaber.com/beatdrop/) is a desktop application that allows you to download songs, and create playlists as well!
 Created by StarGazer1258.

+### BeatList
+An app to manage playlist for beatsaber.
+Made by Alaanor, [get it here](https://github.com/Alaanor/beatlist)!

 ## How do I make my own custom levels?
 See [mapping](../mapping)!